Skip to content

 Overheating

 Push a generator too hard, block its airflow, or ignore the warning signs, and it’ll run hot.
 Excessive heat builds pressure and wears out components, making them prone to failure.
+This is often a risk when small generators are pushed well beyond their intended duty cycle.

 Electrical Malfunctions

 Loose wires, dodgy connections or internal faults can create sparks in the worst possible spots.
 Add fuel vapour to the equation, and suddenly you’re in dangerous territory.
+Choosing high-quality inverter generators for sale can mitigate some risks due to their advanced digital protections.

 Fuel Handling Errors

 A cracked hose or spilled petrol is all it takes to create a fire hazard.
 If vapours ignite near a hot engine, the situation can escalate quickly.
+While petrol is common, diesel generators use a less volatile fuel source, which can be a safer alternative for certain environments.

 Overloading the Unit

 Plugging in too many appliances forces a generator to work beyond its limits.
 This strain can overheat parts or damage wiring, which sometimes ends in a burst or fire.
+If you have heavy power requirements, it is safer to use large generators that are rated for the job.

 Generator refuelling with fuel spill and visible spark danger